Manahati Lestusen

-Manahati Lestusen (born 17 December 1993 in Liang, South Buru) is an Indonesian professional footballer who plays for Liga 1 club Malut United.
+Manahati Lestusen (born 17 December 1993 in Liang, South Buru) is an Indonesian professional footballer who plays for Championship club PSMS Medan.
 A versatile defensive player, Lestusen has been deployed as a defensive midfielder, a centre-back and a right-back.

 Personal life

 Lestusen hails from Liang, South Buru and is the son of H. Muhabas Lestusen and Janiapari.
 He started playing football at the age of 13 and played every position on his school team.
 He is also a First Sergeant in the Army Military Police Corps (Indonesia).

 International career

 Lestusen won his first cap for Indonesia in a friendly match against Andorra on 26 March 2014, replacing Rizky Pellu after 46 minutes.